Pillar 2 - Growing in Faith - Digging Deeper

 All of the above are situation-dependent.
 They are fragile and temporary, at best.
 Remove any favorable circumstance and your peace evaporates instantly.
 Worse yet, if you examine any of the paths to worldly “peace”, each contradicts teachings in the Bible by removing your dependence on your Creator.

 Instead, Isaiah 26:3 advises: “You will keep in perfect peace those whose minds are steadfast, because they trust in you.”
 The “perfect peace” term in Hebrew is “shalom shalom”, with the doubling of the word describing the intensity of complete, total, and overflowing peace.
 Note the way this peace is received – by being focused on God in total trust.
+If you do not know His peace, ask for it and ask Him to reveal why you do not have it.

 This trust is the foundation of both peace with God and the peace of God.
 Romans 8:6-7 declares: “The mind governed by the flesh is death, but the mind governed by the Spirit is life and peace.
 The mind governed by the flesh is hostile to God; it does not submit to God’s law, nor can it do so.”
 Clearly, if you are focused on the world, you cannot establish peace with God, thus isolating yourself from the peace of God.
 Only through the regular orientation of your mind toward God can the Spirit produce the peace of God as a natural byproduct.